henze-research-group/MODRLC/actb_client/ReadMe.md

 url = 'http://localhost:80'
 client = ActbClient(url)
 ```
 You can now interact with the client.
-First, select a testcase, then send the initialization command.
-Finally, you can step through the simulation.
+Send the initialization command, after which you will be able to step through the simulation.
 ```
 num_steps = 10
-client.select('spawnrefsmalloffice')
 client.initialize({<your init parameters>})

 for i in range(num_steps):